02 Jun Public Holiday Payroll – How to Get it Right Every Time

 Here are a few handy definitions for you:

 Otherwise Working Day (OWD): If the day had not been a public holiday, would the employee have been at work?
 If yes, it’s an OWD.
 If no, it’s not.
 Not sure how to figure this out?
-There’s no strict definition, but a rule of thumb that many people use is if an employee worked on that day in 3 out of the past 4 weeks it is considered an OWD.
+There’s no strict definition, but a rule of thumb that many people use is if an employee worked on that day in 3 out of the past 4 or 5 weeks it is considered an OWD.
 And when in doubt, the Department of Labour has this calculator to help you figure it out.

 Alternative Day: An additional day of leave that is accrued by an employee when they work on a public holiday that is an OWD for them.